BlueSky996/CoW-BatchAuction-Prototype/README.md

 Protocol-level thinking beyond simple swaps

-Clean Solidity design with testing discipline
+Clean Solidity design with proper testing discipline

+It is intended as a technical portfolio and research prototype.

-📜 License
+License

 MIT